 Taking Time for Teens (T3) is a collaboration between Morehouse School of Medicine and Phoebe Putney Network of Trust Targeted population was youth aged 16-19 in Public Health District 8-2.
-Counties serviced with this program include: Dougherty, Lee, Worth, Terrell, Calhoun, Colquitt, Mitchell, Baker, Miller, Seminole and Early.
+Counties serviced with this program included Dougherty, Lee, Worth, Terrell, Calhoun, Colquitt, Mitchell, Baker, Miller, Seminole and Early.
 The purpose of the funded project was to strengthen social and health systems to improve optimal adolescent health, reduce sexual risk behavior that leads to teen pregnancy, and increase positive youth behaviors known to protect against teen pregnancy.
-Through this program, 3,333 students were reached by implementing pre-approved Evidence Based Programs (EBPs) such as Love Notes, Too Good For Drugs, My Plan A, and SPORT Prevention Plus Wellness.
+Through this program 1,197 students were reached by implementing pre-approved Evidence Based Programs (EBPs) such as Love Notes, Too Good For Drugs, My Plan A, and SPORT Prevention Plus Wellness.
 In addition to providing health education to the students, each county formed a Youth Leadership Council (YLC) group.
 YLC is a team of students selected to serve as leaders in community or school projects.
+This grant funded program ended in December 2023.